joemullenix-ks/tfjs-node-grid-search/README.md

 ```

 ### Linux/macOS
-After installing the library, you may need to compile the bindins locally.
+After installing, you may need to compile bindings locally.
 If
-you see this error, simply follow the NPM instructions:
+you see this error, simply follow the "npm rebuild" instructions:

 > Uncaught Error: The Node.js native addon module (tfjs_binding.node) can not be
-> found at path: /Users/<project>/node_modules/@tensorflow/tfjs-node/lib/
+> found at path: /Users/PROJECT/node_modules/@tensorflow/tfjs-node/lib/napi-v7/tfjs_binding.node.
-> napi-v7/tfjs_binding.node.
 >
 > Please run command 'npm rebuild @tensorflow/tfjs-node build-addon-from-source'
 > to rebuild the native addon module.

 Note: If the rebuild fails, you may need C++ tools.
 That's outside the scope of
-this package, but fairly easy to correct.
+this package, but fairly easy to solve.
 Please search "g++" for more info.

 ## Full Example
 ```js